open-logic/open-logic/doc/tutorials/VivadoTutorial.md

 All *Open Logic* blocks are shown in grey.
 Custom logic is shown in blue.

-The design does debounce two buttons and four switches.
+The design does de-bounce two buttons and four switches.
 Every time the user presses button 0, the state of the switches is written into a FIFO (4 bits wide, 4096 entries deep).
 Every time the user presses button 1, one FIFO entry is read and applied to the LEDs.
 Note that clock and reset are not shown in the figure for simplicity reasons.

-The debouncing is required to ensure that a button press really only produces one edge.
-For the switches, debouncing is not hardly required but good style.
+The de-bouncing is required to ensure that a button press really only produces one edge (and hence one read/write transaction to the FIFO).
+For the switches, de-bouncing is not strictly required but good style.

-The design is super simple - it is not meant for demonstrating the coolest features of *Open Logic* but for being the simples possible example of a design making use of *Open Logic*.
+The design is super simple - it is not meant for demonstrating the coolest features of *Open Logic* but for being the simplest possible example of a design making use of *Open Logic*.

 ### Add Source Code